Selena Quintanilla Beautifully Portrayed In The Netflix Series, Continues To Inspire The World

-I first heard Selena Quintanilla-Perez through the radio when I was just a girl.
+I first heard Selena Quintanilla-Perez on the radio as a young girl.

 Years later, as a teen, feeling all the feelings, I came back to her music and her story.

 She helped me through so much, as she did for so many.

 Seeing her story come alive first through the movie and then through Selena, the Netflix Original Series, has been such a joy.

 Admittedly, it took me a while to finish, given its tragic ending & my own connection with the artist.

 I did it and loved it.
 Loved all of it.

 As I watched the series and took in the beautiful cinematography, the costumes, the writing, and the performances, I couldn’t help but feel inspired to create.